-Last week we met with our partners in Gozo to kick-off an 18-months collaboration on gender-based violence prevention, co-funded by the European Commission.
-The goal was to get to know eachother, share perspectives on GBV, and familiarise the partners with the execution strategy, administrative & financial aspects of the project.
+Last week we met with our partners to kick-off an 18-months collaboration on gender-based violence prevention, co-funded by the European Commission.
+The goal was to get to know eachother, share perspectives on GBV, and familiarise the partners with the execution strategy, administrative and financial aspects of the project.
 Moreover, we visited the island, saw the cliffs and turquoise waters, the sea-salt production and experienced the great hospitality of the Malteseans.

 What became clear in our short first encounter: we all have different views on GBVP; the rights and safety of LGBTIQ+ communities and gender diversity vary significantly per country.
 However, it is evident that in all places much still needs to be done, as those not fitting into the norms of gender expression and sexual orientation face violence and discrimination; even if legally they have the same & equal rights.